-- Within children's services Q3 has continued to be impacted by Covid and some restrictions, including the increase in number of staff who have had to self-isolate.
-Staff continue to work on a rota basis within Eskdaill Court until such times that Scottish Government guidance allows for a return of all staff. - There has been a large increase in the number of referrals in Q3 in comparison to Q2 (3794 to 5791).
-Re-referrals made up 72% of these.
+- Within children's services Q2 has continued to be impacted by Covid and some restrictions, including the increase in number of staff who have had to self-isolate.
+Staff continue to work on a rota basis within Eskdaill Court until such times that Scottish Government guidance allows for a return of all staff. - There has been a 35% increase in the number of referrals in Q2 in comparison to the same time last year.
+20/21 (2761) to 21/22 (3794).
 Police referrals into the service accounted for 37% of all referrals which is a 6% reduction from last year at this time.
 21% of the referrals were for financial assistance a 12% increase from last year.
 Further work on this area is being undertaken. - The CLLE service is making good progress in reaching our recovery targets and increasing the number of local people we are supporting to improve their skills for learning, life and work. - The Equity and Inclusion GIRFEC subgroup is well established and a plan has been approved with key areas of work identified: ASN review, attendance and engagement in education; nurture; poverty and attainment and family learning. - The income maximisation project has demonstrated that this was a successful pilot which shall continue to be a part of children's services work going forward.
 This early intervention approach of supporting families to ensure they access the benefits they are entitled to, is a key support in helping families get out of the poverty trap.
 Covid-19 has impacted hugely on families financial position and therefore the need to ensure that we continue to offer this service is required to try and reduce the impact of poverty.